githubEdit

 Checkpoint

-cedana dump process <pid> --stream 4
+cedana dump process <pid> --streams 4

 This will directly stream the checkpoint to a directory, using 4 parallel streams.
 You will notice that the checkpoint directory contains 4 separate image files: